tmccoy14/tfchkr/README.md

 $ tfchkr
 Usage: tfchkr [OPTIONS] COMMAND [ARGS]...

-  tfchkr is a tool to run tests and compliance checks on Terraform modules and files.
+  tfchkr is a tool to run tests on Terraform modules and files.

 Options:
   --home DIRECTORY  Project folder to operate on.